Disclosure: When you make a purchase through our links, we may receive a commission.

 Looking for a vibrant and fun single-speed bike that’s as stylish as it is speedy?
 Look no further than the Polo and Bike CMNDR C04.

 Crafted from Chromoly 4130 for the frame and P&B’s carbon for the forks, this bike boasts a sturdy and lightweight construction that’s perfect for cruising through the city.
-And with its eye-catching orange finish contrasted against sleek black componentry, it’s a modern art installation on wheels that’s sure to turn heads.
+With its eye-catching orange finish contrasted against sleek black componentry, it’s a modern art installation on wheels that’s sure to turn heads.

 Designed for speed with its sloping top tube and fitted with two brakes for safety, the CMNDR C04 is a great choice for those who want to effortlessly speed around the city.
 Weighing in at only 9.25kg, this bike is both nimble and agile, making it perfect for navigating through traffic and tight spaces.